LeanerCloud/AutoSpotting/README.md

   as long as they happen to be cheaper.
 * Self-contained, has no runtime dependencies on external infrastructure except for the regional EC2 and AutoScaling API endpoints
-  * it's not a SaaS, it actually fully runs within your AWS account
+  * it's not a SaaS, it fully runs within your AWS account
   * it doesn't gather/persist/export any information about the resources running in your AWS account